ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Resource:    /user/sessions
 :Method:      POST
-:Description: Performs a login for the user and returns the session and session cookie, client will need to remember both session name/id and csrf param/token as this is for security reasons not exposed via GET.
+:Description: Performs a login for the user and returns the session and session cookie.
+The client will need to remember both session name/id and csrf param/token as this is for security reasons not exposed via GET.
 :Headers:
     :Accept:
          :application/vnd.ez.api.Session+xml: (see Session_)